 Healthier Lipid Profiles

-They found that following the three-month treatment period, participants in the curcuminoids group had a significant drop in serum lipoprotein(a), a high risk factor for CHD and stroke.
+They found that after 3 months of treatment, participants in the curcuminoids group had a significant drop in serum lipoprotein(a), a high risk factor for CHD and stroke.
 The mean change in the curcumin group was -1.5 points versus a negligible -0.34 in the placebo group.

 Panahi and colleagues did not observe any significant changes in serum triglycerides or LDL-C related to curcumin consumption.

-The data suggest that high daily intake of curcuminoids can reduce serum levels of atherogenic lipid indices, including non-HDL-C and Lp(a), thereby contributing to a reduced risk of cardiovascular events in dyslipidemic patients with type 2 diabetes.
+The data suggest that high daily intake of curcuminoids can reduce atherogenic lipid indices, including non-HDL-C and Lp(a), thereby contributing to a reduced risk of cardiovascular events in dyslipidemic patients with type 2 diabetes.

 This is the first study looking specifically at the effects of curcumin on diabetes-associated dyslipidemia.
 There are earlier papers suggesting that curcuminoids possess antidiabetic and lipid-modifying qualities, but "their efficacy in improving dyslipidemia in diabetic individuals has not been sufficiently studied," the Iranian authors assert.